-1.2 Installing and Setting Up the NDK
+1.2 Installing and Setting Up the NDK and NSP

 The NDK is designed to be used with Code Composer Studio (CCS).
-While it is compatible with CCS v4.2, it is recommended that you install CCS v5.1 or higher for use with the NDK.
-The instructions and figures in this document are for use with CCS v5.1.
+It is compatible with CCS v5.4 and higher.
+The instructions and figures in this document are for use with CCS v6, and there are advantages to using the NDK with CCS v6 or higher.
 It is best to install the version of CCS that you will use with the NDK before installing the NDK.